Evidence Level

 What is the recommended dosage of Green Tea?

-Does Green Tea interact with medications?
+Does Green Tea interact with any medications?